seansolari/expam/docs/source/tutorials/quickstart.rst

     * :code:`../expam/test/data/reads/`

-* We use the :code:`run` command to classify reads.
+* We use the :code:`classify` command to classify reads.
 * These are paired reads, but for now we'll treat them as separate.
 * We supply the :code:`-o` or :code:`--out` flag to tell *expam* where to save classification results.